shadhini/docker-tryouts/README.md

-# docker-tryouts
-Docker Tryouts with Documentation
+# Docker Tryouts

+A collection of simple Docker exercises and projects to explore, experiment, and understand Docker.

+Perfect for beginners and those looking to sharpen their containerization skills.